A Comprehensive Investigation of Gamma-Ray Burst Afterglows Detected by TESS: Introduction

 The rapid nature of GRB emission makes observing them challenging.
-At present, GRBs are primarily detected with the \textit{Fermi Gamma-ray Space Telescope} and \textit{Neil Gehrels Swift Observatory} which are fitted with the Gamma-ray Burst Monitor \citep[FermiGBM;][]{Mee08} and the Burst Alert Telescope \citep[SwiftBAT;][]{Bar05} respectively.
-Once a GRB is observed by either instrument, a 'trigger' is issued to the Gamma-ray Coordinates Network (GCN) for prompt follow-up by optical telescopes.
-In cases where a burst is too rapid or faint for precise localisation, the GCN is unable to mobilise adequately, which can prevent follow-up photometry from being performed \citep{Ber19}.
+GRBs are initially detected by `trigger' instruments, primarily the Gamma-ray Burst Monitor on board the \textit{Fermi Gamma-ray Space Telescope} \citep[\textit{Fermi};][]{Mee08} and the Burst Alert Telescope on board the \textit{Neil Gehrels Swift Observatory} \citep[\textit{Swift};][]{Bar05}.
+These instruments attempt to localise the burst during its prompt emission, before communicating information through the Gamma-ray Coordinates Network (GCN) for follow up imaging by ground based telescopes.
+In cases where a burst is poorly localised, largely a result of \textit{Fermi's} poor initial estimate and lack of rapid follow up X-ray detector, the GCN is unable to mobilise adequately.
+This may prevent broadband observations from being made \citep{Ber19}.

 Telescopes with high-cadence observations over large areas can provide unique data for studying GRBs through serendipitous observations.
-The \textit{Transiting Exoplanet Survey Satellite} \citep[\textit{TESS}, ][]{Ric15} is one such telescope, with a $2160\rm \,deg^2$ field of view (FoV) and near continuous observation over each $\sim$27 day Sector.
+The \textit{Transiting Exoplanet Survey Satellite} \citep[\textit{TESS}, ][]{Ric15} is one such telescope, with a $2160\rm \,deg^2$ field of view (FoV) and near continuous observation over each $\sim$27 day `sector'.
 With cadences decreasing from 30 minutes (2018-2020), to 10 minutes (2020-2022), to 200 seconds (2022-present), \textit{TESS} is becoming an increasingly ideal instrument for serendipitous detection of GRB afterglows, particularly with respect to obtaining observations during the rising phase.
 The capability of \textit{TESS} to capture these afterglows was shown in the analysis of GRB191016A \citep{Smi21}.
-While well-localised GRBs such as GRB191016A could be readily identified and studied, the large data volume and challenging data have limited the extent to which \textit{TESS} observations could be utilised for GRB analysis.
+While well-localised GRBs such as GRB191016A could be readily identified and studied, the large and challenging data volume have limited the extent to which \textit{TESS} observations could be utilised for GRB analysis.